This site is games | books | films

 Huge Dragon (Linnorm), Chaotic Evil

-An ancient predator twisted by the primal fury of the deep woods, the Forest Linnorm is the living wrath of untamed nature.
-Cloaked in moss and rot, it does not guard the forest—it devours trespassers to feed the soil.
+An ancient predator shaped by the primal malice of the deep woods, the Forest Linnorm is the living wrath of untamed nature.
+Cloaked in moss, bark, and rot, it does not guard the forest.
+It devours trespassers so that root and mould may reclaim them.

 Armor Class 19 (natural armor)